National Parks Near Philadelphia. There’s so much more to the City of Brotherly Love than the Liberty Bell.

 Distance From Philadelphia: The distance between Philadelphia and the Appalachian Mountains is 173.1 miles.

-Need a good stretch of the legs?
-Check out the longest hiking trail in the world.
-The Appalachian National Scenic Trail is a marked hiking trail that runs from Springer Mountain in Georgia to Mount Katahdin in Maine.
+The Appalachian National Scenic Trail, commonly known as the Appalachian Trail, is a hiking trail that runs from Springer Mountain in Georgia to Mount Katahdin in Maine, covering a distance of approximately 2,190 miles.

 2. Edgar Allen Poe National Historic Site